 Professional meetings are conducted in French so it is advisable that candidates arrive with at least a basic understanding of French.
 All Business Development Service Agents are encouraged to study French intensively before arrival.

-Senegalese dishes are tasty, usually consisting of a staple of rice, millet, or corn with vegetable sauces, and sometimes with meat or fish.
+Senegalese dishes are tasty, usually consisting of a staple of rice, millet, or corn with vegetable sauces, sometimes with meat or fish.
 There is far less variety than many Americans are accustomed to having.
-Determined vegetarians are able to make arrangements to maintain their diet, but this usually further decreases variety.
+Determined vegetarians are able to make arrangements to maintain their diet, but this further decreases variety.
 Some Volunteers choose to alter their diets in order to be more culturally aligned with Senegalese lifestyle.

-You will likely live in an area that has access to running water and electricity, but your house itself may or may not have electricity and running water.
+Public services are not consistent in Senegal.
+Your house may or may not have electricity and running water.
 Communication systems have been steadily improving throughout Senegal over recent years, although cell phone coverage remains inconsistent or even non-existent in a few areas.
 You will be issued a simple cell phone.
-Internet is becoming more widely available, and can usually be accessed through 4G for those Volunteers who own a smart phone or an internet dongle.
-CED Volunteers are strongly encouraged to come to Senegal with a laptop.
+Internet is becoming more widely available, and can often be accessed through 4G for those Volunteers who own a smart phone or an internet dongle.
+CED Volunteers are encouraged to come to Senegal with a laptop.
 Heat and dust in Senegal take their toll on electronics, so an inexpensive, hardy machine is recommended.